angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ## What Makes Signal Forms Different

 Signal Forms represent a paradigm shift from Angular's existing form approaches of Template Driven and Reactive Forms.
 They follow three core principles:

 1. **Full data model control**:
-   Form data is managed as a Signal that we create, control, and can update directly at any time
+   Form data is managed as a Signal that we create, control, and can update directly at any time.
 2. **Declarative logic**:
-   Validation logic is described through code in a schema
+   Validation logic is described through code in a reusable schema.
 3. **Structural mapping**:
-   The field structure mirrors the data structure 1:1
+   The field structure mirrors the data structure 1:1.
+It is not necessary to create the form model manually but it is derived from the data model.

 ## Setting up the Data Model

 The first step in creating a Signal Form is defining our data model.
+For this blig post, we will create a user registration form.
-For our registration form, we'll create an interface that defines all the fields we need:
+A TypeScript interface defines all the fields we need:

 ```typescript
 export interface RegisterFormData {